MenassieErmias/MJsTheme/readme.txt

 = Does this theme support any plugins? =

-MJsTheme includes support for Infinite Scroll in Jetpack.
+meneth includes support for Infinite Scroll in Jetpack.

 == Changelog ==